 Your plant’s size will also play a role in how often you water it.
 For example, big plants could require you to water them up to three times a day.
 You have to keep the soil alkaline at all times, so you can’t use rainwater because this will throw the alkalinity levels off.
 Instead, this is one of the few plants that prefers stale, chalky water from your tap.
 It won’t tolerate ice cold water, so make sure you warm it up before you pour it on your plant.

-This plant is a class that needs more fertilizer.
-It’s a heavy feeder that needs a higher amount of fertilizer on a constant basis during the growing period each year.
-After you do your annual spring clean and trim of this plant, you want to get in a fertilizing routine.
-By the time the end of August rolls around, you want to stop fertilizing your plant because you want to give you plant’s shoots time to mature before the winter months come in.
+This is a class that needs more fertilizer.
+The oleander is a heavy feeder that needs a higher amount of fertilizer on a constant basis during the growing period each year.
+After you do your annual spring clean and trim of this, you want to get in a fertilizing routine.
+By the time the end of August rolls around, you want to stop fertilizing because you want to give you plant’s shoots time to mature before the winter months come in.

 In the spring, get a long-term fertilizer and mix it lightly into the soil.
 This fertilizer will give your plants nutrients for up to six months from the first application.
 This is why you want a saucer for container-potted plants.
 It’ll recycle the nutrients.
 Your fertilizer should be specially for oleander plants, and it should be NPK 15-8-12 with a host of trace elements.
 You only fertilize once a year.
 Add fertilizing chalk to reduce the soil’s pH values.

-A good thing about this plant is that it’ll forgive you if you fertilize it too much.
-One sign that you gave your plant too much fertilizer is that the leaves can start to turn brown at the tips and spread inward.
+A good thing about this plant is that it’ll forgive you if you fertilize the oleander too much.
+One sign that you gave too much fertilizer is that the leaves can start to turn brown at the tips and spread inward.
 If you notice this happening, you’ll want to give the plant’s root ball a thorough rinse.
-This will help remove the excessive nutrients and the foliage should green back up.
+This will help remove the excessive nutrients and the oleander foliage should green back up.

-Fertilizer will play a huge role in ensuring your plant does well all year round, but you only apply it once a year.
+Fertilizer will play a huge role in ensuring your oleander does well all year round, but you only apply it to the oleander once a year.
 This is why a slow-release formula is best.

 There are two ways you can plant oleander, including pot and patch planting.
 Patch planting is the method you’ll use if you want to plant your oleander outside.
 So, you have to get the soil ready before you put your plant in the ground unless you live in a flooded area that has a riparian zone.

-For pot planting, you’ll get your oleander plant from a store.
+For pot planting, you’ll get your oleander from a store.
 You can buy oleander in pots at your local nursery, but most pots have up to 10 cuttings.
-This looks nice when they’re younger, but it can present a real problem as the plant grows.
+This looks nice when they’re younger, but it can present a real problem as it grows.
 You need to trim the cuttings down if you buy one of these.
-The better option is to find an oleander plant that is a single cutting.
+The better option is to find an oleander that is a single cutting.
 Be warned, this will look smaller, cost you more, and be more difficult to find.
-However, it has a woody basis that makes it more rugged, resistant to weather, and easier to grow.
+However, oleander has a woody basis that makes it more rugged, resistant to weather, and easier to grow.

 Taking care when you first plant your oleander will give it a solid foundation to take root and survive the first two years.

-Oleander plant juice is poisonous, so it’s a good idea to slip a pair of gloves on and thoroughly clean your trimmers when you finish.
+Oleander plant juice is toxic and poisonous, so it’s a good idea to slip a pair of gloves on and thoroughly clean your trimmers when you finish to remove the toxic and poisonous juice.
 Don’t trim the blossoms away because another blossom can develop at the tip of the current one.
 Remove any seed capsules you see, and trim any cuttings you have down to 15 centimeters in the spring.

 Trimming your oleander will ensure that you get an even look, and it’ll also free up nutrients to cycle back to the plant.